-In addition to Crime Alerts, Emergency Notifications, and Public Safety Advisories, Regis University may also utilize the following methods to keep the community informed of how to prevent crimes:
+In addition to RU Alerts, and RU informed notifications, Regis University may also utilize the following methods to keep the community informed of how to prevent crimes:

-- Regis Today (the University's intranet website). - Regis.edu - Presentations in the residence halls by Campus Safety or other departments (Northwest Denver Campus only). - Information alerts posted in common areas; i.e. student center, and lounges. - Periodic memos alerting the community to safety issues. - Broadcast messages via the campus RU Alert system by email, text alert, voice messaging phone call, and the University's webpage. - Presentations on personal safety and security of possessions at new student and new employee orientation.
-(Northwest Denver Campus only). - Safety and security training for departments are available upon request.
+- OneRegis (the University's intranet website). - Regis.edu - Presentations in the residence halls by Campus Safety or other departments (Northwest Denver Campus only). - Information alerts posted in common areas, such as in the Student Center, and lounges. - Periodic memos alerting the community to safety issues. - Broadcast messages via the campus RU Alert system by email, text alert, and voice messaging phone call. - Presentations on personal safety and security of possessions at new student and new employee orientation.
+(Northwest Denver Campus only). - Safety and security training for departments is available upon request.